hajardvt/airbnb-clone-project/README.md

 # 🏡 StayEase – Airbnb Clone Project

 ## 📌 Project Overview
-StayEase is a **full-stack Airbnb clone** that enables users to:
+StayEase is a **full-stack Airbnb clone** that allows users to:
 - Browse and filter property listings
-- View property details with photos and pricing
+- View detailed property information
-- Make bookings with secure payments
+- Make secure bookings and payments
-- Manage reservations and reviews
+- Manage bookings, reviews, and favorites
 - Admins can manage users, properties, and transactions

 ### Project Goals